By Stephanie Arata, FMCHC and Michael Arata, MD —

 We are in the middle of a chronic illness pandemic.
 You or someone you know is most likely struggling with a chronic condition for which modern medicine has no cure, let alone treatments that do more than manage symptoms.
 Despite the technological advances of modern medicine, a host of diseases, such as diabetes, obesity, autoimmunity and Alzheimer’s, are more prevalent than ever.
 That’s because approximately three-quarters of these conditions are a result of lifestyle.
 In other words, most illness stems from the daily choices we make.
 Change your lifestyle and you’ll start controlling your own health.

-When should you start?
+When should you start adopting a healthy lifestyle plan?
 How about now.
 Living a healthy lifestyle is the best way to feel great, prevent disease, promote longevity and even reverse chronic illness.
 Getting there means you’ve supported building healthy, active mitochondria and a flourishing gut microbiome.
 Mitochondria, after all, are structures inside our cells that produce energy.
 The microbiome, in turn, represents all the genetic diversity in or on our bodies, including bacteria, viruses, parasites, and fungi.
 These two systems play off each other, fueled by information from their environment that comes in the form of our food choices, physical activities, emotions, thoughts, and even our relationships with other humans.

 Ultimately healthy lifestyles also stem from optimal signaling and reinforcing productive life cycles.

 Reinforcing the body’s cycles is also critical to a healthy life.
 Most physiologic processes, in fact, are cyclic in nature even if we don’t always perceive them.
-Our sleep/wake cycle is one example of a pattern that follows the circadian or sun’s rhythm.
+Our sleep/wake cycle is one example of a healthy lifestyle activity that follows the circadian or sun’s rhythm.
 We work best, for example, when our sleep cycle follows the circadian rhythm.
 Eating is another cycle.
 We eat food, digest it and excrete it, and then do it again.
-Prior to modern conveniences, like refrigeration, diets we’re more cyclic in nature, varying on geography and the time of year.
-Optimal function depends on varied signals, which includes not only food type but its quantity or even periods without food.
-We believe periods of fasting, increased carbohydrates consumption and even meat-ups can be beneficial cycles.
+Prior to modern conveniences, like refrigeration, diets were more cyclic in nature, varying on geography and the time of year.
+Optimal function depends on varied signals, which include not only food type but its quantity or even periods without food.
+We believe periods of fasting, increased carbohydrate consumption and even meat-ups can be beneficial cycles.

 There are, of course, many other factors that need to be embraced for a long-standing healthy lifestyle.
 These include: